B9ary01/reactConn/README.md

-Run using npm install and npm start
+Run using npm install and npm start for frontend and backend

 Links: